 Both mobile phones and calculators look so similar to each other that one may get confused between them if not noticed attentively.
 These make another pair of real-life similar figures based on a rectangle shape.
 An interesting activity to do with these objects is measuring their sides using a ruler.
 The kids can grasp the idea of proportional sides, which is one of the main criteria to define similarity in figures.

 8. A few pentagons around us

-Pentagon building, black portions of a football, traffic crossing signs are some pentagons we see around us in real life.
+Pentagon buildings, black portions of a football, and traffic crossing signs are some pentagons we see around us in real life.
 When you propel kids into learning about polygons, the next step after quadrilateral is pentagons.
-The concept of figures with fives sides can prove its relevance when you show these figures to kids from the surroundings.
+The concept of figures with five sides can prove its relevance when you show these figures to kids from the surroundings.

 9. Open umbrellas and poker tables

 If you look at these closely, you can appreciate these as tangible examples of octagons available around us.
 Octagons are eight-sided figures.
 These may look a lot more complicated through definitions and theoretical explanations.
 However, one simple mention of similar figures based on octagon shapes from the surroundings can ease all learning woes.
 Which octagons could you locate apart from the poker table and open umbrellas?

 10. A few conical shapes examples